Ed Sullivan: Personal life

-Later years and death
+Later life and death

 In the fall of 1965, CBS began televising its weekly programs in color.
 Although the Sullivan show was seen live in the Central and Eastern time zones, it was taped for airing in the Pacific and Mountain time zones.
 Excerpts have been released on home video, and posted on the official Ed Sullivan Show YouTube Channel.

 By 1971, the show's ratings had plummeted.
-In an effort to refresh its lineup, CBS canceled the program in March 1971, along with some of its other longrunning shows throughout the 1970–1971 season (later known as the rural purge).
+In an effort to refresh the CBS lineup, CBS cancelled the program in March 1971, along with some of its other long-running shows throughout the 1970–1971 season (later known as the rural purge).
 Angered, Sullivan refused to host three more months of scheduled shows.
-They were replaced by reruns and a final program without him aired in June.
+They were replaced by special Sullivan episodes with guest hosts until May 1971, followed by reruns until June, with Sullivan taping a final tag in the last episode rerun, announcing the show's departure from its Sunday night slot.
 He remained with the network in various other capacities and hosted a 25th anniversary special in June 1973.

 In early September 1974, Sullivan was diagnosed with an advanced stage of esophageal cancer.
 Doctors gave him very little time to live, and the family chose to keep the diagnosis secret from him.
 Sullivan, a lifelong smoker, believed his ailment to be yet another complication from a long-standing battle with gastric ulcers.
-Sullivan died on October 13, 1974, at New York's Lenox Hill Hospital.
+He died on October 13, 1974, at New York's Lenox Hill Hospital.
 His funeral was attended by 2,000 people at St. Patrick's Cathedral, New York, on a cold, rainy day.
 Sullivan is interred in a crypt at the Ferncliff Cemetery in Hartsdale, New York.

-Sullivan has a star on the Hollywood Walk of Fame at 6101 Hollywood Blvd.
+Sullivan has a star on the Hollywood Walk of Fame at 6101 Hollywood Boulevard.
 In 1985, Sullivan was welcomed to the Television Academy Hall of Fame.